saifalfalah/react-handbook/content/javascript-destructuring/index.md

 ---
 title: Destructuring Objects and Arrays in JavaScript
-description: "Learn how to use the destructuring syntax to work with arrays and objects in JavaScript"
+description: 'Learn how to use the destructuring syntax to work with arrays and objects in JavaScript'
-date: 2019-01-04T07:00:00+02:00
-tags: js
 ---

 Given an object, using the destructuring syntax you can extract just some values and put them into named variables: